 Aspiring Futures is the employment and skills service for young people aged 16-18 (and up to 25 for those with learning difficulties and disabilities) in Wigan borough.
 We offer support to those who are not in employment, education or training, helping them to decide on their future and find opportunities.

 - Careers advice and guidance

 - Support with job searching and applications to apprenticeship and traineeships

 - Job applications, CVs and interview preparation

-- Help with referrals to specialist services and agencies as appropriate.
+- Help with referrals to specialist services, agencies and training as appropriate.